Ann Arbor Will Contest Lawyer

-There are certain circumstances in which a person can legally challenge a will or trust.
+There are certain circumstances in which a person can legally challenge a will or trust with the assistance of a will contest lawyer.
 Two frequent causes of contests are lack of mental capacity and undue influence.
 In Michigan, a last will and testament, trust, or beneficiary designation is only valid if the person executing the document has the mental capacity to understand what they are signing.
 Lack of capacity can be caused by many factors, including dementia, mental illness, physical illness, or medication.

 Documents can also be challenged if they may have been executed under undue influence.
 Undue influence may exist if a person has the opportunity to exert influence, the person making the document is susceptible to influence (for instance due to age, frailty, or medical capacity), and the influencer benefits from the executed document.
 One example would be an elderly person who disinherits his children, and leaves his entire estate to a home health aide, because the aide isolated him and threatened to withhold his medication unless he did so.

 A will executed under mental incapacity or undue influence is not valid.
 If you suspect that an invalid will has been submitted to probate, or that a trust is operating under an invalid trust document, a contest in probate court is the only way to prevent the will or trust from being treated as valid.